-This is symbolic link, by default this rapid folder links to: /opt/openstackrapid/samplevnf/VNFs/DPPD-PROX/helper-scripts/rapid/
+This is a symbolic link, by default this rapid folder links to: /opt/openstackrapid/samplevnf/VNFs/DPPD-PROX/helper-scripts/rapid/.

-This will start rapid script and send traffic for 10 seconds by default. the period of time for sending traffic can be adjusted by --runtime option:
+This will start rapid script and send traffic for ten seconds by default. the period of time for sending traffic can be adjusted by the --runtime option: